Concrete Scanning

 Can Concrete Scanning Identify the Differences Between Subsurface Obstructions?

 No, not by itself.
 Using GPR, we can tell that an obstruction is at a given location.
 We can also determine the depth of an object.
 Translating information into useful utility and other material markings requires a human mind and eye to translate the image on the control unit display to show the client what obstructions lie below the surface.
-Skilled concrete scanning technicians can almost definitively identify what obstructions are beneath the ground by using their expertise and training.
+This is where other talented members of our team come in handy.
+Skilled professionals like those with GPRS can almost definitively identify what obstructions are beneath the ground by using their expertise and training.

 logo.png